Sl3dge78/gb_emu/README.md

 Run fairly smoothly on my machine.
 No optimization done at all.

 # Use
-- Add your rom next to the exe and name it rom.gb
+- Press F1 to open a rom

 ### Input
 - A : A